ds4geo/ds4geo/Course Information.md

 * Homework assignments in weeks 1,X,X,X comprising 5-15 % of the total grade each, together comprising X% of the total These assignments are required for continuing the in-class work, so are due by the following class (i.e. 1 week)
 * A larger project assigned mid-way through the course and due in X, comprising Y% of the total
+* All assignments except the first one are to be submitted as Jupyter Notebooks
+* **Submitted how?
+OLAT?**

 # Out-of-class work expectations
 The homework assignments are expected to take 1-2 hours in the weeks they are assigned.